31 Influential Instances

 \[D_i=\frac{\sum_{j=1}^n(\hat{y}_j-\hat{y}_{j}^{(-i)})^2}{p\cdot{}MSE}\]

 Can we use Cook’s distance and DFBETA for any machine learning model?
 DFBETA requires model parameters, so this measure works only for parameterized models.
-Cook’s distance does not require any model parameters.
-Interestingly, Cook’s distance is usually not seen outside the context of linear models and generalized linear models, but the idea of taking the difference between model predictions before and after removal of a particular instance is very general.
-A problem with the definition of Cook’s distance is the MSE, which is not meaningful for all types of prediction models (e.g. classification).
+Cook’s distance doesn’t require any model parameters.
+Interestingly, Cook’s distance is usually not seen outside the context of linear models and generalized linear models, but the idea of taking the difference between model predictions before and after the removal of a particular instance is very general.
+A problem with the definition of Cook’s distance is the MSE, which is not meaningful for all types of prediction models (e.g., classification).

 The simplest influence measure for the effect on the model predictions can be written as follows:

-We can easily break the influence down to explain for the prediction of instance j what the influence of the i-th training instance was:
+We can easily break the influence down to explain for the prediction of instance k what the influence of the i-th training instance was:

 Deletion diagnostics example

-In the following example, we train a support vector machine to predict cervical cancer given risk factors and measure which training instances were most influential overall and for a particular prediction.
-Since the prediction of cancer is a classification problem, we measure the influence as the difference in predicted probability for cancer.
+In the following example, we train a random forest to predict whether a penguin’s sex given body measurements and measure which training instances were most influential overall and for a particular prediction.
+Since this is a classification problem, we measure the influence as the difference in predicted probability for female.
 An instance is influential if the predicted probability strongly increases or decreases on average in the dataset when the instance is removed from model training.
-The measurement of the influence for all 858 training instances requires to train the model once on all data and retrain it 858 times (= size of training data) with one of the instances removed each time.
+Measuring influence for all 222 training instances requires training the model once on all data and retraining it 222 times (= size of training data) with one of the instances removed each time.

-The most influential instance has an influence measure of about 0.01.
-An influence of 0.01 means that if we remove the 540-th instance, the predicted probability changes by 1 percentage point on average.
-This is quite substantial considering the average predicted probability for cancer is 6.4%.
-The mean value of influence measures over all possible deletions is 0.2 percentage points.
+The most influential instance has an influence measure of about 0.012.
+An influence of 0.012 means that if we remove the 12-th instance, the predicted probability changes by 1.2 percentage point on average.
+This doesn’t sound like much, but it’s an average over the entire data coming from just removing 1 data point.
 Now we know which of the data instances were most influential for the model.
 This is already useful to know for debugging the data.
 Is there a problematic instance?
 Are there measurement errors?
-The influential instances are the first ones that should be checked for errors, because each error in them strongly influences the model predictions.
+The influential instances are the first ones that should be checked for errors because each error in them strongly influences the model predictions.

 Apart from model debugging, can we learn something to better understand the model?
 Just printing out the top 10 most influential instances is not very useful, because it is just a table of instances with many features.
 All methods that return instances as output only make sense if we have a good way of representing them.
 But we can better understand what kind of instances are influential when we ask: What distinguishes an influential instance from a non-influential instance?
 We can turn this question into a regression problem and model the influence of an instance as a function of its feature values.
-We are free to choose any model from the chapter on Interpretable Machine Learning Models.
-For this example I chose a decision tree (following figure) that shows that data from women of age 35 and older were the most influential for the support vector machine.
-Of all the women in the dataset 153 out of 858 were older than 35.
-In the chapter on Partial Dependence Plots we have seen that after 40 there is a sharp increase in the predicted probability of cancer and the Feature Importance has also detected age as one of the most important features.
-The influence analysis tells us that the model becomes increasingly unstable when predicting cancer for higher ages.
-This in itself is valuable information.
-This means that errors in these instances can have a strong effect on the model.
+We are free to choose any interpretable model.
+For this example, I chose a decision tree (Figure 31.4) that shows that data from penguins with deep bills were the most influential for the support vector machine.

 This first influence analysis revealed the overall most influential instance.
-Now we select one of the instances, namely the 7-th instance, for which we want to explain the prediction by finding the most influential training data instances.
-It is like a counterfactual question: How would the prediction for instance 7 change if we omit instance i from the training process?
+Now we select one of the instances, namely the 8-th instance, for which we want to explain the prediction by finding the most influential training data instances.
+It’s like a counterfactual question: How would the prediction for instance 8 change if we omit instance i from the training process?
 We repeat this removal for all instances.
-Then we select the training instances that result in the biggest change in the prediction of instance 7 when they are omitted from the training and use them to explain the prediction of the model for that instance.
-I chose to explain the prediction for instance 7 because it is the instance with the highest predicted probability of cancer (7.35%), which I thought was an interesting case to analyze more deeply.
-We could return the, say, top 10 most influential instances for predicting the 7-th instance printed as a table.
+Then we select the training instances that result in the biggest change in the prediction of instance 8 when they are omitted from the training, and use them to explain the prediction of the model for that instance.
+We could return the, say, top 10 most influential instances for predicting the 8-th instance printed as a table.
 Not very useful, because we could not see much.
 Again, it makes more sense to find out what distinguishes the influential instances from the non-influential instances by analyzing their features.
 We use a decision tree trained to predict the influence given the features, but in reality we misuse it only to find a structure and not to actually predict something.
-The following decision tree shows which kind of training instances were most influential for predicting the 7-th instance.
+The decision tree in Figure 31.5 shows which kind of training instances were most influential for predicting the 8-th instance.
+Data from penguins with a high body mass and deep bills had a larger influence on the prediction of the 8-th instance.

-These examples showed how useful it is to identify influential instances to debug models.
+These examples showed how useful it is to identify influential instances to check the robustness of the model.
 One problem with the proposed approach is that the model needs to be retrained for each training instance.
 The whole retraining can be quite slow, because if you have thousands of training instances, you will have to retrain your model thousands of times.
-Assuming the model takes one day to train and you have 1000 training instances, then the computation of influential instances – without parallelization – will take almost 3 years.
+Assuming the model takes one day to train and you have 1,000 training instances, then the computation of influential instances – without parallelization – will take almost 3 years.
 Nobody has time for this.
-In the rest of this chapter, I will show you a method that does not require retraining the model.
+In the rest of this chapter, I’ll show you a method that does not require retraining the model.

 You: I want to know the influence a training instance has on a particular prediction.